jmloudis/BookClubBackend/README.md

 # BookClubBackend
 This repo is for the backend of a Book Club App using Java and Spring boot

+# Setting Up
-create database in MySQL called: bookclubdb
+-create database in MySQL called: bookclubdb